LTO + LTFS FAQ

-We do not know of any fix for the HighPoint 6328, so this is not suitable for use with LTO-7 and LTFS.
+We do not know of any fix for the HighPoint 6328, so this is not suitable for use with LTO-7, LTO-8 and LTFS.
+More info on RocketStor here

 Using compression is recommended, the LTO drive will compress in hardware, for uncompressed files the transfer speed will be faster and more files can be stored on the tape.

-The ratio 2.5:1 allows the LTO vendors to quote a crazy compressed figure of 15TB on LTO-7 and 6TB on LTO-6.
+The ratio 2.5:1 allows the LTO vendors to quote a crazy compressed figure of 30TB on LTO-8, 15TB on LTO-7 and 6TB on LTO-6.
 This would only be achieved with text or other files that compress easily.
 We haven't found anyone with that amount of text files !!

 TAR is an older method of storing files as a bundle on a tape.
 There is no directory and the tapes cannot be mounted on the desktop.
 This makes it hard to retrieve individual files.
 YoYottaID LTFS supports reading of most TAR tapes, this allows easy migration to LTFS.